boisgera/artdoc/artdoc/README.md

 General Idea: handle LaTeX-heavy article-like markdown document to HTML conversion.

+  - deal with the analysis & use of metadata (ex: title, date, author, etc.)

+  - deployment scheme for the package ?

   - manage citations

   - deal with `equation` environment (from RawLatex to RawHTML ?).